dkosmari/Time-Sync/README.md

 Note: options can be reset back to their default value by pressing **X**.

- - **Syncing Enabled**: Enables the plugin.
-Default is "**off**".
-That means the plugin will not adjust the clock until you configure it, and set this option to "**on**".
+ - **Synchronize on boot**: Synchronizes the clock on every boot.
+Default is **off**.

+ - **Synchronize after changing configuration**: Synchronizes the clock when closing the configuration menu, if any change was made.
+Default is **on**.

- - **Show Notifications**: Controls how notifications are shown while the plugin runs.
+ - **Show notifications**: Controls how notifications are shown while the plugin runs.
 Default is "**normal**".
-For more detailed notifications you can set this to "verbose".
+For more detailed notifications you can set this to "**verbose**".

+ - **Notification duration**: How long notifications should remain on screen.
+Default is **5 s**.

- - **Time Zone Offset**: The offset of your time zone.
-Use **L**/**R** to adjust the hours, **🡸**/**🡺** to adjust the minutes.
+ - **Time offset**: The offset of your time zone.

- - **Detect Time Zone (press A)**: Selects an online service to guess the local time zone offset.
+ - **Detect time zone offset**: Selects an online service to guess the local time zone offset.
 This is done using a free IP geolocation online service.
 If your time zone is not being detected correctly, try changing this option to a different service.
-Pressing **A** will query the selected online service, and update the time zone offset.
+Pressing **A** will query the selected online service, and update the **Time offset** option.

- - **Auto Update Time Zone Offset**: Automatically query and update the time zone offset before synchronizing the clock.
+ - **Auto update time zone**: Automatically query and update the time zone offset before synchronizing the clock.
 Default is "**off**".
 This option is useful for automatically adjusting for Daylight Saving Time changes.

- - **Notification Duration**: How long notifications should remain on screen.
+ - **Timeout**: How many seconds to wait for a NTP response from a server.
 Default is **5 s**.

- - **Timeout**: How many seconds to wait for a NTP response from a server.
-Default is *5 s**.

  - **Tolerance**: How many milliseconds of error will be tolerated until the clock is adjusted.
 Default is **500 ms**.

- - **Background Threads**: Maximum number of background threads to use for NTP queries.
+ - **Background threads**: Maximum number of background threads to use for NTP queries.
 Default is **4**, because the default server (`pool.ntp.org`) returns 4 different addresses, so all 4 servers will be queried at the same time.

- - **NTP Servers**: Shows one or more NTP servers that will be contacted for synchronization.
+ - **NTP servers**: Shows one or more NTP servers that will be contacted for synchronization.
 Multiple servers can be specified, separated by spaces.
 Default is `pool.ntp.org`. **This option cannot be edited within the plugin, you must edit the JSON configuration file manually to change it.**